Music Courses

 MUS326A/B Chinese Instrument Class A/B (1 credit each)

-This one-year sequence is designed to help Western instrument majors gain proficiency on a chosen Chinese instrument to an elementary-to-intermediate level.
+This one-year sequence is designed to help Western instrument majors and certificate students gain proficiency on a chosen Chinese instrument to an elementary-to-intermediate level.
 Students learn the basic techniques, proper hand positions and body posture, maintenance of the instrument, and interpretation of a chosen repertoire.
 The second half of the sequence consolidates the basic techniques while developing students' command of a musically more challenging repertoire.

 MUS327A/B Advanced Piano Accompanying A/B (1 credit each)